Gold Dust: The MIH Watch – A Purist’s delight, a Milestone and a Pacemaker of the rarest sort

-What caught our eyes were two things: first, we were a bit puzzled that shortly after presentation of the current generation MIH watch, the MIH Gaïa Watch, the old one would be relaunched, and second, a certain ‘ad hoc’ character of the communication, something that never happened during the time leading to the inauguration of the MIH Watch (when public relations was driven by Beat Weinmann).
+More recently, Christian Gafner, designer behind the original MIH, tried to ‘revive’ the watch.
+What caught our eyes were two things: first, we were a bit puzzled that shortly after presentation of the successor to the original MIH watch, the MIH Gaia, the old one would be relaunched, and second, a certain ‘ad hoc’ character of the communication, something that never happened during the time leading to the inauguration of the MIH Watch (when public relations were driven by Beat Weinmann).

 (The current MIH Gaïa Watch)

 We dug deeper, talked to the people behind the first (original!)
 MIH Watch and noticed a lot of confusion and irritation on the side of many of the core ‘dream team’ members.
 Time went by slowly, with little updates except that a few weeks ago the @mih-watch IG account (sic!) announced something new: the Mechanik2 annual calendar watch:

 (face to face: left, Mechanik2 by Christian Gafner; right, the original MIH Watch.
 Montage: Handelszeitung)